All Facts about IQ 191

 I. What does an IQ 191 mean?

 Be curious and open to experiences - A major personality trait – openness to experience – is probably the only personality trait associated with high intelligence in general.
 One reason could be people who are open to new experiences could also be curious, willing to learn, and try new things out.
-All of these factors are important to learn efficiently and gain new skills & knowledge.
+Curiosity is a way of looking at the world through new, exciting lenses, and it should never fade with age.
+You'll also discover new things about yourself - which is key to any growth and achievement.
+Practice can make everyone good at anything, but only curiosity can truly make them perfect and different.

-Advanced language skills – Because of their high language abilities, gifted children with IQ 191 frequently prefer talking to adults over their same-aged peers.
-You may have a more sophisticated vocabulary and the capacity to use more specific language to convey their thoughts, just like them.
-Also, you may speak rapidly because you have so many ideas in your brain that you just have to get them out and share them.
-Enabling gifted children to communicate with their intellectual peers and adults on a daily basis can help you polish your language abilities.
+Linguistic sensitivity – Because of their high language abilities, gifted children with IQ 191 frequently prefer talking to adults over their same-aged peers.
+They may have a more sophisticated vocabulary and the capacity to use more specific language to convey their thoughts.
+Also, they may speak rapidly because they have so many ideas in your brain which they just have to get them out and share them.
+Enabling gifted children to communicate with their intellectual peers and adults on a daily basis can help them polish their language abilities.

-Critical of self and others - Those with IQ 191 are frequently regarded as critical of others and even of oneself.
+Be strict with yourself and others - Those with IQ 191 are frequently regarded as critical of others and even of oneself.
+One of the most annoying things that can happen to intelligent people is not understanding something.
+For smart people, it is extremely annoying to encounter something and not understand it immediately because in their point of view everything appears very easily.
+Hence, when there is something they don't understand, they feel disappointed to themself.
 Due to their exceptional skills to comprehend a wide range of things at a quick rate, they are frequently less tolerant of others who are unable to do so.

 Nowadays, in a typical classroom, the instructor is attempting to satisfy the requirements of the majority of the kids, leaving the advanced pupils to go on on their own, or worse, to be instructed to sit and wait until the rest of the class catches up with them.
-Talented kids with an IQ 191 have an insatiable need to learn, therefore their incessant inquiries or demands to speed up learning might be seen as an attempt to control the classroom or as a lack of understanding and tolerance for individuals with various learning requirements.
+Talented kids with an IQ 191 have an insatiable need to learn, therefore their incessant inquiries or demands to speed up learning might be seen as lack of understanding and tolerance for individuals with various learning requirements.

 II.
 Best jobs for people with IQ 191